maniospas/smoll/docs/std.md

 ```rust
 of(nat from, "len", nat length) -> (nat from, nat)
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 ### of - yields a pair of nats